hornos/gridhowto/README.md

     ./jockey quantal 08:00:27:14:68:75

 Edit the actual kickstart and start the VM.

+### Create Coursera Ubuntu VM from scratch
+Create a `hostonly` network wit the following parameters: `10.1.0.0/255.255.0.0`.
+The host machine is at `10.1.1.254`.
+The default IP for a guest is `10.1.1.1`.
+The 3rd command sets IP and hostname explicitly (`10.1.1.1` and `scicomp`).

+    cd $HOME/gridhowto
+    bin/vm create scicomp
+    bin/jockey raring @scicomp 10.1.1.1 scicomp
+    bin/jockey http
+    bin/jockey boot
+    bin/vm start scicomp
+    (when finished)
+    bin/vm off scicomp
+    bin/vm boot scicomp disk
+    bin/vm start @scicomp

+Edit the `hosts` file and put the following section:

+    [root]
+    scicomp ansible_ssh_host=10.1.1.1

+Check the root password that you need for the bootstrap process:

+    bin/password @scicomp

+Setup `sysop` key if you do not have one by:

+    ssh-keygen -f keys/sysop
+    pushd keys; ln -s sysop root; popd bin/play root@scicomp bootstrap

+You need the follwing key as well for intra-cluster root logins (do not give password):

+    ssh-keygen -f keys/nopass

+Secure the installation and reboot

+    bin/play @@scicomp secure

+Finally, play the Coursera scicomp provision:

+    bin/play @@scicomp coursera_scicomp

+Login to the machine and kickstart:

+    bin/ssh @@scicomp
+    cd uwhpsc/lectures/lecture1
+    make plots; firefox *.png

 ## IPMI Basics
 If you happen to have real metal servers you need to deal with IPMI as well.
 Enterprise class machiens contain a small computer which you can use to remote control the machine.
 IPMI interfaces connect to the bmc network.
 Install ipmitools: